BlenderCN-Org/MolecularPro/README.md

 # MolecularPro
-An updated version of the Molecular Addon by Jean-Francois Gallant.
+MolecularPro is an updated version of the Molecular Addon by Jean-Francois Gallant.
 It is built for the latest version of Blender and it fully apples to the pep8 standards.

 ## Documentation
 You can find all the documentation for the addon on the wiki.